Transfer Station Information

 Bulky Waste Charges

-Some items can be broken down into recyclables, such as upholstered furniture (textiles and scrap metal) and many bulk items can be reused or repurposed rather than going into the trash.
-Learn more about donating bulk items.
+Some items can be broken down into recyclables, such as upholstered furniture and mattresses (textiles , scrap wood, and scrap metal) and many bulky items can be reused or repurposed rather than going into the trash.
+Learn more about donating bulky items.